Course

 Learning Outcomes

-At the end of this course, successful students will be able to:
+At the end of this course, successful students will be able, with minimal supervison, to:

-• Provide safe, competent, and compassionate nursing care that is grounded in professional integrity and pride and that honors the perspective of self and others as unique beings who affect, and are affected by, their context and environment.
+1. Provide safe, ethical, competent, compassionate, and evidence-informed nursing care that is grounded in professional integrity and pride and that honours the perspectives of self and others as unique beings who affect and are affected by their context or environment;

-• Formulate nursing practice decisions that promote health through critical inquiry, reflection, and analytical reasoning processes that are informed by multiple sources of knowledge.
+1. Formulate nursing practice decisions that promote health through critical inquiry, reflection, and analytical reasoning processes that are informed by multiple sources of knowledge;

-• Demonstrate leadership qualities that promote and support an interprofessional collaborative model of client-centered care which will influence the future of nursing practice at a political, social, and professional level to attain quality care for clients and quality work environments for nurses.
+1. Demonstrate leadership qualities that promote and support an international collaborative model of client-centered care and influence the future of nursing practice at a political, social, and professional level to attain quality care for clients and quality work environments for nurses;

-• Meet the British Columbia College of Nurses and Midwives (BCCNM) requirements for professional practice as identified in the BCCNM Professional and Practice Standards, the Scope of Practice for Registered Nurses, the Entry-level Competencies for Registered Nurses in B.C., and the Canadian Nurses Association Code of Ethics for Registered Nurses.
+1. Meet the BC College of Nurses and Midwives (BCCNM) requirements for professional practice as identified in the Entry-level Competencies for Registered Nurses in BC, the BCCNM Standards for Practice, and the Canadian Nurses Association’s (CNA) Code of Ethics for Registered Nurses.

 Textbook Materials